RedHatTraining/AD482-ToT-CoffeeShop/README.md

 You make another order and nice, you get your marshmallow frappucino!
 (Just be sure you don't be diabetic coma after all these).

-Since all the system works properly right now, you think it's a good time to try out the contract based coffee ordering.
+Since all the system works properly right now, you think it's a good time to play with the contract based coffee ordering.
 You want to see what happens if the contract changes.
+You walk to the wall and strike-through the marshmallows